wavebeem/wavebeem.com/src/blog/2016/leaning-tower-of-babel.md

 ---
-title: "The leaning tower of Babel"
+title: "The Leaning Tower of Babel"
 description: "An exploration of Babel's caveats."
 date: "2016-08-22"
 ---